GnarlyMshtep/WHATSAT_ServerHerd-/log_codes.md

-A list of shorthands used for more efficient logging
+A list of shorthands used for more efficient logging and nice Ctrl-f

 | Code      | Description |